danbz/aesthetic-programming/7-VocableCode/Readme.md

 ```
 *Sketch 2.1: Snippets of Vocable Code on Conditional Structure I*

 The first one has used the relational operator called **OR** (||) to check against the two conditions.
 If anyone is true then the program will execute the next two lines of code.
 But of course there is a case where two conditions are not met, and in that case the `else` is used for this situation.
-This block of code is to determine which new text object should be selected for display as each person can maximum hold two vocal/textual statements .
+This block of code is to determine which new text object should be selected for display as each person can only hold two vocal/textual statements, and some might have given one voice only.
+As such, some checking logics need to implement to display the text.

 ```javascript
 //line 28